Take Control of Your Holiday Budget

 - What about holiday cards and postage?
 Will you be having family photos taken?

-- Do you need to replenish my baking supplies for pies and cookies?
+- Do you need to replenish your baking supplies for pies and cookies?

 - Will any of your lights need replacing?
 What about other decorations?

 - Do your kids need new clothes for parties and family events?

 After you’ve made your list of holiday spending needs, set some dollar amounts to these categories so you have an overall holiday budget.
 This is your magic number, and you’re not spending more than this.